Overview

 -

-Select the row where the "Display Name" is [Microsoft] and the "Type" is [Microsoft] from the service summary.
+From the list of services, select the row where the "Display Name" is [Microsoft] and the "Type" is [Microsoft].
+If this item does not exist, proceed to Removing Federation (PowerShell).

 Select [Federated Domains] – [Manage Domains].

-- If the [Required Permissions] screen of Microsoft 365 is displayed, check [Consent on behalf of your organization] and select [Accept].
+- If the [Requested Permissions] screen for Microsoft 365 appears, check [Consent on behalf of your organization] and click [Accept].
+If authentication is already complete, select the user to proceed to the next screen.

 -